Saltfish fritters on a plate

 Tips:

-• When handling the scotch bonnet chilli I recommend wearing gloves as this pepper is very hot!
+When handling the scotch bonnet chilli I recommend wearing gloves as this pepper can be very hot!

 1. Saltfish in Caribbean Cuisine.
 Read more